batpigandme/contributing/contributing_to_package.md

   - Fixing a typo in the docs does not, but it is still awesome and deeply appreciated.
   - Fixing a bug or adding a new feature is bullet-worthy.

+When a maintainer does review a contribution, try to address the comments in short order, your changes are much more likely to be accepted if they are addressed in the next day than the next month.

 ## On contributing